prakharjadaun/DSA/README.md

 - Maximum and minimum element in the array.
 - Kth Smallest Element of Array
 - Sort an array of 0s, 1s and 2s
+- Sort an array of 0s, 1s and 2s (two pointer approach)
 - Move all negative numbers to beginning and positive to end.
 - Find the count of union of the two arrays
 - Rotate an array by 1 in the clockwise direction